divyabhegade15/PythonAssignments/README.md

 Task 2: Python program that: Takes user input and writes it to a file named output.txt.
                              Appends additional data to the same file and Reads and displays the final content of the file.

+-->Assignment 5:
+Task 1: Python program that Creates a dictionary where student names are keys and their marks are values.
+Asks the user to input a student's name, Retrieves and displays the corresponding marks.
+If the student’s name is not found, display an appropriate message.

+Task 2: Python program that Creates a list of numbers from 1 to 10.Extracts the first five elements from the list,Reverses these extracted elements and Prints both the extracted list and the reversed list